March 02, 2017 Digestive Woes

 Gas and bloating can be caused by some types of foods and drinks.
 These are often unique to each person and you may need help from a dietitian to identify the culprits.
 Common culprits may include broccoli, cauliflower, brussel sprouts or pulses like beans, peas, and lentils.

-You may have heard from friends or the internet that you might need to cut out certain foods such as foods containing gluten.
+You may have heard from friends or the internet that you might need to cut out certain foods such as foods containing gluten to help with digestive woes.
 Before you cut out foods, talk to a dietitian to make sure you aren’t unnecessarily restricting foods and missing out on important nutrients.

 Talk to a registered dietitian to get help sorting out your digestive woes.
 You can find a dietitian at www.dietitians.ca/find.
 Your doctor may also refer you to a gastroenterologist (digestive doctor) to further assess your concerns if your problems persist.
 Sometimes the gas and constipation maybe caused by a medical condition such as lactose intolerance, irritable bowel syndrome or celiac disease.